alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

-## A Apache Hudi Demo using Docker containers
+## Apache Hudi Demo using Docker containers

 Let’s dive into a real-world scenario to understand Hudi’s capabilities from start to finish.
 To provide a self-contained environment, we've set up a local Docker cluster on your workstation.